fortefairy/dorian-explorer/_essay/01-chapter-i..md

 your rugged strong face and your coal-black hair, and this young Adonis, who looks as if he was made out of ivory and rose-leaves.
-Why, my dear Basil, he is a Narcissus, and you—well, of course you have an intellectual expression and all that.
-But beauty, real beauty, ends where an intellectual expression begins.
+Why, my dear Basil, he is a Narcissus, and you—well, of course you have an intellectual expression and all that.{% include essay/feature/aside.html text="Narcissus is a figure in Greek Mythology.
+The myth states that he was so beautiful that he fell in love with his own reflection in a pond." %} But beauty, real beauty, ends where an intellectual expression begins.
 Intellect is in itself a mode of exaggeration, and destroys the harmony of any face.
 The moment one sits down to think, one becomes all nose, or all forehead, or something horrid.
 Look at the successful men in any of the learned